-The lack of recognition that my psychotic symptoms have inherent meaning related to my past rather than being a result of a chemical imbalance in need of pharmacological correction in short sighted and did nothing to help me make sense of them.
+The lack of recognition that my psychotic symptoms have an inherent meaning related to my past rather than being a result of a chemical imbalance in need of pharmacological correction in short-sighted and did nothing to help me make sense of them.
 The voices I have heard said negative things I feel about myself or sometimes even nasty things my mother said to me as a child.

 It is interesting that an individual’s self-medication with illegal drugs or alcohol is considered problematic but inducing the same effects with psychiatrically prescribed medication is therapeutic.

 My behaviour escalated to include presenting a risk to others.
 In my mind, this escalation was to try to force others to take how I felt seriously and to prove to everybody what a bad, unlovable person I was.
 I wanted it to look like I was dangerous rather than be dangerous.

 Whilst I accept that I am responsible for my behaviour I can’t help wondering if I had felt my distress was validated and responded to sensitively earlier on whether I would have felt the need to go to these lengths.

 Eventually, I committed a serious criminal offence and was briefly admitted to a medium secure unit followed by spending time in prison and following numerous psychiatric assessments and court appearances given a mental health act order and detained in a high-security hospital.

 My first short experience of secure psychiatric services was particularly negative.
 I was in a ward with only one other female patient amongst fourteen acutely unwell and sometimes violent male patients.